High6

 Partner: Smart Housing Småland

-High6 is the name of both the research project that seeks to find a well-functioning way to build good quality, pre-fabricated multi-family houses, and of the actual result: a pleasant, personable high-rise building built in the factory.
+High6 is the name of both the research project aimed at finding an efficient way to construct quality prefabricated apartment buildings and the actual result: a pleasant, human-scaled high-rise built in a factory.
+The six-story building is set to be completed in 2020.

 You can summarise the research project High6 which Tengbom is a part of as a new way of building multi-family houses, High6.
 Modular buildings are not a novelty in of themselves, as villas have been manufactured in the factory and sold turnkey for a long time, but most higher buildings are designed and produced in other ways.
 Now this is changing.
 The project makes it both more sustainable and easier to plan housing construction.